MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ## 3. Docker Push

 Docker container images can be stored in a container registry.
 Once an image is stored in a registry, it can be retrieved for later use across many different container hosts.
 Docker provides a public registry for storing container images at [Docker Hub](https://hub.docker.com/).
-For this tutorial, and Docker ID is required.
-If you do not have a Docker ID, sign up for one at [Docker Cloud]( https://cloud.docker.com/).

 For this exercise, the custom hello world image will be pushed to your own account on Docker Hub.